carbonblack/cbc-syslog/PIP_README.md

     | server_url      | Y       | Server URL      |

 3. Create a `.txt` file for Logs.
+4. Create an empty Back up folder.
+The location of this folder will be placed in back_up_dir seen in the Configuration file.

-4. Test the new connector.:
+5. Test the new connector.:

-    Verify that you are running Python 2.7:

-    ```
-    python --version
-    ```

-   Then run the following command:
+   Run the following command:

     ```
     python cb_defense_syslog.py -l [LOG_FILE_LOCATION] -c [CONFIG_FILE_LOCATION]